13. Graphics#

 because \(\log_{10} 1=0\) and \(\log_{10} 1000=3\).

-Implement your version of the abline function.
+Implement your version of the abline function using lines.

+Even though axes (labels and tick marks) can be drawn manually using the aforementioned graphics primitives, it is usually too tedious a work.
 This is why we tend to rely on the axis function, which draws the object on one of the plot sides (as usual, 1=bottom, …, 4=right).

 Once plot.window is called, axTicks

-marks based on the current plot size.
+marks relative to the current plot size.

 By default, they are based on the xaxp